MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-classification.md

     You cannot use recommended classification for documents that were previously labeled with a higher classification.

 You can change this behavior so that the Azure Information Protection client periodically checks documents for the condition rules that you specify.
-For example, you're using [AutoSave](https://support.office.com/article/what-is-autosave-6d6bd723-ebfd-4e40-b5f6-ae6e8088f7a5) with Office apps that are saved in SharePoint Online, OneDrive, or OneDrive for Business.
+For example, this would be appropriate if you're using [AutoSave](https://support.office.com/article/what-is-autosave-6d6bd723-ebfd-4e40-b5f6-ae6e8088f7a5) with Office apps that are automatically saved in SharePoint Online, OneDrive, or OneDrive for Business.
 To support this scenario, you can configure an [advanced client setting](./rms-client/client-admin-guide-customizations.md#turn-on-classification-to-run-continuously-in-the-background) that is currently in preview.
 The setting turns on classification to run continuously in the background.

 ### How multiple conditions are evaluated when they apply to more than one label